tsherif/mercator-gl/README.md

     let fragmentShaderSource =  fs;
     // Create WebGL program from vertexShaderSource and fragmentShaderSource

-    // Use 64-bit precision matrices to avoid numerical instability
-    // in intermediate calculations
-    let viewProjectionMatrix = highPrecisionMat4();

     let uniforms = {
-        // An application uniform, not used by PicoMercator
+        // An application uniform, not used by MercatorGL
         color: new Float32Array(1.0, 0.0, 0.0, 1.0);
     };

-    // Uniforms used by PicoMercator are added to the map. allocateMercatorUniforms(uniforms);
+    // Uniforms used by MercatorGL are added to the map. allocateMercatorUniforms(uniforms);

     map.on("render", (e) => {